liningtonlab/article-pipeline-docs/docs/trouble_shooting.md

-# Trouble Shooting
+# Troubleshooting

 Running into error messages when trying to upload your data?
 You've come to the right place!
-In this module we will go over all the possible error messages delivered by the NP-MRD platform and what they could mean for you.
+In this module we will go over all possible error messages delivered by the NP-MRD platform and what they could mean for you.

 # Error Messages
 1. [Please check your SMILES](#error-please-check-your-smiles)